University of Florida - Croc Docs

 - Closing Date

-The University of Florida, Department of Wildlife Ecology and Conservation at the Fort Lauderdale Research and Education Center, Davie, Florida (the Croc Docs) is seeking a an enthusiastic individual who will work with scientists from the University of Florida as well as managers from state and federal agencies.
-The start date is as soon as ideal candidate is identified and available.
-The salary is $14-18/hour, commensurate with experience.
+The University of Florida, Department of Wildlife Ecology and Conservation at the Fort Lauderdale Research and Education Center, Davie, Florida (the Croc Docs) is seeking enthusiastic individuals who will work with scientists from the University of Florida as well as scientists and managers from state and federal agencies.
+The alligator and crocodile biologist will assist with research and monitoring projects in the Florida Everglades, Jamaica, and Belize.
+Available positions require a minimum one-year commitment that may be extended depending on performance and funding.
+Candidate will be expected to work 40 hours a week, including nights and occasional weekends.

-- Maintain work quality and positive attitude in challenging, muddy, rocky, remote settings in hot and humid weather with biting insects, large reptiles, and venomous snakes;
+- Maintain work quality and positive attitude in challenging, muddy, rocky, remote settings in hot and humid weather with lightning, biting insects, large reptiles, venomous snakes, and poisonous plants

-Please email letter of interest, resume or CV, and names and contact information for three references Mike Rochford at thecrocdocs [at] gmail.com and use subject heading “Invasive Reptile & Amphibian Biologist.”
+Please email letter of interest, resume or CV, and names and contact information for three references to Dr. Frank Mazzotti at thecrocdocs [at] gmail.com with the subject heading: “Invasive Reptile and Amphibian Biologist”.